lovewinds/story-project/README.md

 1. Setup environment for macOS
 2. Build required external packages with these commands.
 ```
-cd <Project root>/external/
+cd external/
-./build_packages.py --platform iOS
+python external_build.py --platform iOS
 ```
 3. Open 'projects/xcode-ios/story-project.xcodeproj' with Xcode and build it.

 #### Limitation
-There is a build script for external library, but only manual build is supported now.
+There is a script to build external library for iOS, but only manual build is supported now.